evolution-project/evox-docs/docs/mining/pos-mining.md

     * `12233` -- port of your choice, e.g. 12233

 !!! note
-        Now this wallet participates in proof-of-stake mining.
+        Now this wallet now participates in proof-of-stake mining.